 …..If you’re new to the platform, please check out the Slack Help Center and watch this tutorial video.
 Be sure to configure your notifications (including all those potentially intrusive dings and emails), and to brush up on the protocols for addressing groups and individuals, sending direct messages, and using threaded discussions.

-- Google Drive, Docs, and Slides: I’ll be saving our recorded lectures to Google Drive, creating interactive class agendas on Google Docs, and sharing my presentations via Google Slides.
+- Google Drive, Docs, and Slides: I’ll be saving our recorded lectures to Google Drive and sharing my presentations via Google Slides.
 You’ll be submitting assignments via Google Docs and contributing reading responses via Google Slides, too.

 A few notes about the weekly readings/screenings/listening exercises: